mixxxdj/mixxx/source/chapters/library.rst

 music library.

 **Customizing the view**
-  Move columns by clicking in a column header, holding it clicked and moving it to another position.
-Right-click on a column header to select specific columns you want to display or hide from the context menu.
+  Move columns by clicking in a column header and dragging it to another position.
+Right-click on a column header to show and hide particular columns.
 Adjust the column width to fit the contents of the rows by double-clicking on the separator between two column headers.

 **Sorting Tracks**
-  Tracks are automatically sorted following the active column.
-Click on a active column header to reverse the sort order.
-Click on another column header to change the order.
+  Tracks are automatically sorted by the active column.
+Click on the active column header to reverse the sort order.
+Click on another column header to change the active column.

 **Rating tracks**
   Make sure the :guilabel:`Rating` column is not hidden.
-Rate tracks by hovering over the tracks rating fields and clicking the stars.
+Rate tracks by hovering over the rating field and clicking the stars.

 **Track Inline editing**
-  Mixxx reads :term:`metadata` from the tracks if available and fills the fields of the file list.
-Double-click in a field, type in the new data and hit :kbd:`Enter`.
+  Mixxx reads :term:`metadata` from the tracks to fill the columns of the library.
+To edit this data, double-click on a field.
+If the field is editable it will become an editable text box.
+When you are done, hit :kbd:`Enter`.
 The data will be saved to the Mixxx library, but **not** to the tracks metadata itself.

 **Loading tracks**
-  To load a track into a :ref:`deck <interface-decks>`, you can either simply drag it to the waveform display or use the context menu.
+  To load a track into a :ref:`deck <interface-decks>`, you can either drag it to the waveform display or use the context menu.
 Go to the chapter :ref:`djing-loading-tracks` for detailed informations.

 **Importing tracks**